Morgane Métraux

 Morgane Métraux (born 18 March 1997) is a Swiss professional golfer who plays on the LPGA Tour and the Ladies European Tour (LET).
 In 2021, she won the Symetra Tour's Island Resort Championship, which helped her graduate to the LPGA Tour.
-In 2022, she won the Ladies Italian Open.
+In 2022, she won the Ladies Italian Open and in 2024 the Jabra Ladies Open in France.

 Amateur career

 Métraux started playing golf at the age of ten, together with her sister Kim Métraux, who is also an LET member.
 At 15, she played in her first international event at the 2012 Junior Open Championship, made the cut and soon became part of the Swiss National Team.

 She represented Switzerland at the 2013 European Girls' Team Championship and three European Ladies' Team Championships (2014, 2015, 2016), where the team won a silver (2015) and a bronze medal (2014).
 She also played in two editions of the Espirito Santo Trophy together with her sister in 2014 and in 2016, where the team won the silver medal behind South Korea.
 She also participated in the 2017 Vagliano Trophy in Bogogno, Italy, where her team (Continental Europe) won 15–9.